choyoon88/psychopath-test/README.md

   - If the count is 5 ~ 6, user will have a message '{username}...You are a psychopath.. {country} should be warned!'
   ![psychoTrue](readme-images/07c_psychoTrue.png)
-- After each result message, the selected answers will be added to the psychopath-test spreadsheet on Google Docs that should be used to count every selected answers so that the program could make a statistics of the total result.
+- After each result message, the selected answers will be added to the psychopath-test [spreadsheet](https://docs.google.com/spreadsheets/d/1bo-Los9Mt4UKrzGaHcbPn2Q2GhWrIb03NN53P9FEPwQ/edit#gid=0) on Google Docs that should be used to count every selected answers so that the program could make a statistics of the total result.
+- In the spreadsheet, [user-answers sheet](https://docs.google.com/spreadsheets/d/1bo-Los9Mt4UKrzGaHcbPn2Q2GhWrIb03NN53P9FEPwQ/edit#gid=0) accumulates all the answers from every test by adding a new row, and [answers-stats sheet](https://docs.google.com/spreadsheets/d/1bo-Los9Mt4UKrzGaHcbPn2Q2GhWrIb03NN53P9FEPwQ/edit#gid=812669833) will calculate every selected answers for each question.
 - Menu with 4 different selections will also be shown up.

 ### 7. Menu